Outward compactness

+The next theorem generalizes the forward direction of Theorem \ref{theorem:LL2Duality} to the setting of this section.

 \begin{theorem} Let $\Psi$ be a strong measure of closeness.
-Assume that for every class $A$, there is a proper class of cardinals that are $\Psi$-strong for $A$.
+Assume that for every class $A$, there is a proper class of cardinals that are $\Psi$-large for $A$.
 Then for every natural number $n$, every abstract logic with simple formulas has a $\ZFC_n$-$\Psi$-outward compactness cardinal. \end{theorem}

 \begin{proof} Let $\LL$ be an abstract logic with simple formulas that is defined by formulas $\varphi_0$ and $\varphi_1$ together with a parameter $z_0$.
 In the following, let $\ooo$ denote the occurrence number of $\LL$.
 Fix a $\Sigma_1$-formula $\varphi(v_0,\ldots,v_3)$ and a parameter $z_1$ witnessing that $\LL$ has simple formulas.
-Next, note that for every language $\tau$, the identity $\id_{\LL(\tau)}$ on $\LL(\tau)$ is the unique (as in \eqref{item:renaming} of Definition \ref{definition:AbstractLogic}) permutation $\pi$ of $\LL(\tau)$ corresponding to the trivial renaming of $\tau$ into itself.
-In particular, we know that for every language $\tau$ and every non-trivial\footnote{{I.e.,} not equal to the identity on $\LL(\tau)$.} permutation $\pi$ of $\LL(\tau)$, there exists $\chi\in\LL(\tau)$ and a $\tau$-structure $O$ with
+As discussed in Remark \ref{remark:UniquePermutation}, the uniqueness of $\id_{\LL(\tau)}$ with respect to $\id_\tau$ in \eqref{item:renaming} of Definition \ref{definition:AbstractLogic} ensures that for every language $\tau$ and every non-trivial permutation $\pi$ of $\LL(\tau)$, there exists $\chi\in\LL(\tau)$ and a $\tau$-structure $O$ with